1988 Canoe Slalom World Cup

-The 1988 Canoe Slalom World Cup was a series of races in four canoeing and kayaking categories organized by the International Canoe Federation (ICF).
+The 1988 Canoe Slalom World Cup was a series of seven races in four canoeing and kayaking categories organized by the International Canoe Federation (ICF).
 It was the inaugural edition.
-The final race was held in Augsburg, Germany, on 21 August 1988.
+The first four races were held in North America, the next two races were also part of the Europa Cup and the final race was held in Augsburg, Germany, on 21 August 1988.